 A client examines the Description resource of each Choice and makes their selection by triggering the Choice action resource.
 The result of the

-POST to choice changes the state of the Choice.
+POST changes the state of the Choice.
 If the Choice’s

 checked property was